Aktuelle Kamera

-Aktuelle Kamera ("Current Camera") was the flagship television newscast of Deutscher Fernsehfunk, the state broadcaster of the German Democratic Republic (known as Fernsehen der DDR from 11 February 1972 to 11 March 1990).
-On air from 21 December 1952 (daily broadcasts did not take place until 11 October 1957) to 14 December 1990, Aktuelle Kamera was one of the main propaganda tools of the East German government.
+Aktuelle Kamera (Current Camera) was the flagship television newscast of Deutscher Fernsehfunk, the state broadcaster of the German Democratic Republic (known as Fernsehen der DDR from 11 February 1972 to 11 March 1990).
+It was on air from 21 December 1952 (daily broadcasts did not take place until 11 October 1957) to 14 December 1990.

 Editorial line

 Originally, Aktuelle Kamera was (at least by Eastern Bloc standards) fairly critical of the ruling Socialist Unity Party.
 This was because television was not considered part of the mass media at the time due to its limited reach.
 However, this changed when the television service reported accurately on the uprising in East Berlin on 17 June 1953.
 In the repression following the uprising, DFF's director was sacked.
 Afterwards, DFF/DDR-FS's newsroom was directly linked to the SED Politburo, and Aktuelle Kamera took on a similar look to its radio and newspaper counterparts.
 For most of the next 37 years, it had a marked pro-government bias and typically did not report on news that could potentially fuel anti-government sentiment.
 With few exceptions, stories promoted socialism and portrayed the West in a negative manner.